Why multi-tenant workspaces demand a new approach to cybersecurity

 For years, CRE operators relied on securing physical entry points, like doors, elevators, and parking garages.
 These methods worked well for keeping intruders out.
 But today, the threats aren’t limited to someone walking into the building—they could be sitting next to you, logging into the same shared network.

 Relying on shared passwords or simple WPA-2 WiFi protection isn’t enough.
-Shared passwords are easily compromised—especially when many tenants and visitors are using the same network, passing credentials around, or reusing weak passwords across different devices.
+Passwords are easily compromised—especially when many tenants and visitors are using the same network, passing credentials around, or reusing weak passwords across different devices.
 Once a bad actor gets in, they can potentially access sensitive data from multiple businesses on the network.

 Additionally, day-pass members and visitors can introduce unknown risks.
 These individuals often connect personal devices that may not comply with corporate security policies, and in some cases, those devices could already be compromised.
 Without the right network controls, bad actors can easily exploit these gaps.